devspace-sh/devspace/docs/pages/cli/development/configuration/file-synchronization.md

 <summary>
 ### How does the sync work?
 </summary>
-DevSpace CLI establishes a bi-directional code synchronization between the specified local folders and the remote container folders.
+DevSpace establishes a bi-directional code synchronization between the specified local folders and the remote container folders.
 It automatically recognizes any changes within the specified folders during the session and will update the corresponding files locally and remotely in the background.
 It uses a small helper binary that is injected into the target container to accomplish this.
 </details>

 <details>